Iłża – Bishop’s Castle

 In the second stage of expansion, the weakest and most critical element of the castle, in the form of the entrance gate, was reinforced.
 It was preceded by a four-sided tower protruding in front of the perimeter of the walls, reinforced with massive corner buttresses.
 The passage led along its axis, from where it turned at right angles to the north (similar to the castle of Bishop Oleśnicki in Pińczów), over a bridge set on a series of stone pillars.
 The entrance to the castle, 7 meters wide, was below the slope of the hill and led upwards.
 It was ended by the last, raised span of the bridge.

-In the 16th century, other buildings were erected adjacent to the perimeter wall and surrounding the inner courtyard, and the outer bailey was surrounded by bastion fortifications.
 At the beginning of the 16th century, the town fortifications were also modernized, which were connected to the castle, though not directly, but by adding to the rocky and steep slopes of the hill.
 Inside the town walls, about 800 meters long, covering 4 hectares of the town, there was the Iłżanka river, which previously separated the castle from Iłża and constituted its natural protection.
 On the southern side, Lake Iłżeckie played a similar role for the town.
 The walls were made of unworked stone and topped with battlement.
 In their length, there were no regularly spaced towers, but only a rectangular tower called Hell on the west side (used as a prison) and a rectangular, low and small tower in the south-east corner.
 Both were probably built in the 16th century.
 Two gates led to the town: the eastern one called Bridge Gate and the western one called Radomska Gate.
 They both lay on one line running along the northern side of the market square.
 The Radomska Gate was located in a four-sided gatehouse, protruding in front of the face of the wall.
 The Bridge Gate probably had a similar form.
 During the expansion from the 16th century, two more gates were created: Solecka in the north and Krakowska in the south.

 Current state

 The castle is now in a state of secured, accessible to explore ruin.
 Historical events, such as knights tournaments, take place regularly on its premises.
 For several years, controversial renovation and reconstruction works have been carried out, during which accusations of inexperience and selection of wrong building materials are raised.
 The main tower has survived in the best condition among the original buildings, although it is deprived of its original levels, metal stairs were installed inside it, and the top was covered with an ugly umbrella.
+The perimeter wall before the renovation work began was about 2-3 meters high in its highest places.
+Of the outer bailey, the remains of the bastion fortifications and the ground-level parts of the buildings have been preserved.

 show this monument on map